What Is Mulch?

 In gardening, mulch may mean straw, compost, shredded leaves, grass clippings, or plastic placed over soil.

-In tree care, mulch may mean wood chips or bark spread around the root zone.
+In tree care, mulch may mean fresh arborist chips, bark, or wood chips spread around the root zone.

-In erosion control, mulch may mean straw, wood fiber, or another cover used to protect bare soil.
+In erosion control, mulch may mean straw, wood fiber, coarse wood chips, or another cover used to protect bare soil.

 In decorative landscape design, mulch may mean stone, gravel, or river rock.